twinstar6980/Twinning.Documentation/english/installation.md

 	> The location of the home directory can be optional, but make sure the user has **read and write allows permission** to the directory and its contents.

-## Compile or download pre-compiled distributions
+## Compile or download binary distributions

 You can clone this project and compile it yourself.
 Pre-compiled binary distribution is also available in [Release](https://github.com/twinkles-twinstar/TwinStar.ToolKit.Document/releases/tag/Latest).